GraphScope/GART/README.md

 # GART: Graph Analysis on Relational Transactional Datasets

-GART is an in-memory system extended from HTAP systems for hybrid transactional and graph analytical processing (HTGAP).
+GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for in-line graph processing.

 ## Table of Contents
 - [What is GART](#what-is-gart)